Last will and testament

 A probate lawyer can ease the burden of this process so you can focus on what is really important: grieving the loss of a loved one.

+What Is Probate?
 Do I Need a Probate Lawyer?

 Probate is the court-supervised process of authenticating a last will and testament.
 Even if someone passes without a will, probate is still required to pay final bills and distribute the deceased person's estate.
 The size and complexity of the estate left by the decedent will dictate the amount of legal assistance you may need.

-At Froerer & Miles in Ogden, UT, our probate attorneys can help executors (if there is a will) or administrators (if there is no will) locate and determine the value of a decedent's assets including investments and real estate, pay final bills and taxes, and distribute the remaining estate to the rightful beneficiaries.
+At Froerer & Miles in Ogden, UT, our probate attorneys can help executors (if there is a will) or administrators (if there is no will) locate and determine the value of a decedent's assets (including investments and real estate), pay final bills and taxes, and distribute the remaining estate to the rightful beneficiaries.

-An estate with complicated issues such as numerous debts and assets will likely require the assistance of a probate attorney.
+An estate with complicated issues such as numerous debts and assets will likely require the assistance of a probate and estate planning attorney.
 Estate planning on behalf of the decedent prior to passing can allow the process to go much more smoothly.
 In such cases, the executor is named in the will and is responsible for handling probate.
 If a will is not left, an Utah judge will appoint an administrator to oversee the probate proceedings.

 Consult a Knowledgeable Probate Lawyer Contact the Attorneys at Froerer & Miles in Ogden

-Each of our probate attorneys has more than a decade of legal experience and a thorough understanding of both the informal and formal probate proceedings .
+Each of our probate attorneys has more than a decade of legal experience and a thorough understanding of both the informal and formal probate proceedings.
 We offer legal advice to estate administrators and executors and can answer any questions you may have regarding probate, including:

 • Small estate affidavits